aws-samples/cql-replicator/ecs/README.md

 # The CQLReplicator and Amazon ECS
 The CQLReplicator is designed to run within an Amazon ECS.
-Amazon ECS is a fully managed container orchestration service that makes it easy for you to deploy, manage, and scale the CQLReplicator.
-Each ECS container handles a single subset of Cassandra partition keys and rows.
+Amazon ECS is a fully managed container orchestration service makes it easy for you to deploy, manage, and scale the migration process.
+Each ECS container handles a single subset of primary keys.

 ## Build the project
 ```